 We follow a conservative investment strategy that is intended to provide adequate liquidity for the prompt payment of claims.
-At December 31, 2019, 87.4% of our investment portfolio was invested in fixed maturity and short-term investments.
+At December 31, 2020, 85.6% of our investment portfolio was invested in fixed maturity and short-term investments.
 As of that date, the weighted average credit rating of our fixed maturity portfolio was AA-.
-Information concerning our short-term and long-term investment assets by asset class, and a breakdown of investments by industry, is collectively contained in Note 5, Investments to our 2019 Consolidated Financial Statements, the Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2019 Form 10-K and in the Investor Financial Supplement on our Investor Relations website at www.investor.axiscapital.com.
+Information regarding our short-term and long-term investment assets by asset class, and a breakdown of investments by industry, is set forth in Note 5, Investments to our 2020 Consolidated Financial Statements, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2020 Form 10-K and in the Investor Financial Supplement on our Investor Relations website at www.investor.axiscapital.com.